GabMar/ApkCategoryChecker/README.md

 -csv | Export the results in a [CSV](http://it.wikipedia.org/wiki/Comma-separated_values) file -o | The destination directory of the result's file.
 If this parameter is missing, the result's file will be exported on the working path
 -k | Keep the directory of the encoded APK
+-deep | How deep you want to analyze an hybrid app

 ## USAGE EXAMPLE ##